pedroalbanese/pedroalbanese/README.md

 ### Greetings!

-I'm a nonprofit organization manager and researcher with an emphasis on financial tracking systems, legal processing, and systems integration, and I'm passionate about cryptography, accounting, and ancient history.
+I'm a nonprofit organization manager and researcher with an emphasis on financial tracking systems, legal processing, and systems integration, passionate about cryptography, accounting, and ancient history.

 <details><summary>I’m currently learning about</summary><br><pre>
 BSI TR-03111 ECC Technical Guideline